- Start: either in the winter or in the summer semester.

 No points are awarded for the applicants’ knowledge of English and German, but a good knowledge of both languages is an essential requirement for admission to the master’s programme.

-There is an application deadline for the Master of Economics at the University of Münster for the summer semester 2023.
+There are two application deadlines for the Master of Economics at the University of Münster for the winter semester 2023/24.

 Further Information on certain deadlines can be found here.